• Graduate Program

 Level

 The summer course welcomes (research) master students, PhD students and post-docs with a quantitative background and who are interested in understanding and applying state-of-the-art machine-learning techniques for classification, prediction, and forecasting.
 We also welcome professionals from policy institutions such as central banks or international firms and institutions.
-You do not need to have prior experience working with machine-learning techniques.
-However, the course will move at a fast pace.
-Therefore, prior exposure to implementing statistical models such as linear regression and maximum-likelihood estimation will make it considerably easier to follow the course.
+You do not need to have prior experience working with specific machine-learning techniques.
+However, the course is experienced by some participants as challenging in terms of the relevant mathematics, statistics, and programming skills.
+Therefore, if you wonder if the course is suitable for you, the teachers encourage you take this self-test.

 Admission requirements